Peterhague/CI_MS1_De-Jong-Read/README.md

 <p>The responsive design was achieved by writing one section for desktop and then copying and editing that for mobile and tablet.
 Different display classes were then applied
 to each of the sections as necessary.
 I did this because the designs were different enough that this was quicker than writing media queries (e.g. the left hand panes on desktop are resized and become headings on mobile and tablet).</p>

+<p>I chose the black, slightly opaque background, for consistency with the overall design philosophy mentioned above.
+I opted for strict rectangles with no rounding because I wanted the title
+panels to evoke the feeling of peering through windows to the scenery behind, and their counterpart descriptive panels therefore had to be the same shape for a pleasing symmetry.</p>

 <p>All copy on the page was written by me.</p>

+<h5>Section 2: table summarising membership benefits</h5>

 <p>The table was also duplicated for mobile and tablet, simply in order to display on smaller screens as a fluid container spanning the entire viewport.
 This was sufficient for the table to display in a legible and uncluttered manner, viewable without scrolling on most mobile devices.
-Various media queries and edits to the narrative contractions were made for some of the smaller and more unusual screen sizes and aspect ratios.</p>
+Various media queries narrative contractions were made for some of the smaller and more unusual screen sizes and aspect ratios.</p>

 <p>The icons in the table were sourced from Font Awesome's library.</p>